 In addition to educational needs, program requirements, and student preferences, there are several external variables that may impact field placement options.
 For example, geographic location is a central variable in the availability of field placements.
-For the 2021-2022 academic year, students should expect to complete their field placements in a location that is within a 60-mile radius of Westfield State University in Westfield OR within no more than a 30-mile radius of Westfield State University in Worcester.
-For the 2022-2023 academic year students in the Westfield Campus Onground Program should continue to expect their field placements to be within a 60-mile radius of the WSU Campus, while students enrolled in the Online Hybrid Program should expect to complete field placements within Massachusetts.
+For the 2022-2023 academic year, students in the Westfield Ongrounds Program should expect their field placements to be within a 60-mile radius of the WSU Campus, while students in the Online Program should expect to complete field placements within Massachusetts.
+For the 2023-2024 academic year, students in the Online Program, that are in the Advanced full-time and full-time traditional programs should expect to complete their field placements within Massachusetts.
+For the 2024-2025 academic year, students in the Online Program can complete their field internships in Massachusetts and within a 50-mile radius from Massachusetts in the following states, Vermont, New Hampshire, Rhode Island, Connecticut, and New York.
+Starting in the 2025-2026 academic year, students in the Online Program should expect to complete their internships in Massachusetts, New Hampshire, Vermont, Rhode Island, Connecticut, and New York.
 It is crucial that students understand this does not mean that the Field Education Program can develop a placement in every location that is within a 60-mile radius of WSU or every location within Massachusetts.
 Students need to be prepared to travel as it may be expected multiple days per week to complete their field placements.
 While some students complete placements within a short distance from their home, other students will need to commute to access specific kinds of settings that are not available closer to their home or WSU.